Alignak-monitoring-contrib/alignak-backend/docs/install.rst

 Requirements
 ------------

-Tu use this backend, you need first install and run MongoDB_
+To use this backend, you first need to install and run MongoDB_

 .. _MongoDB: http://docs.mongodb.org/manual/